nnnewb/seniverse-py/README.md

 seniverse-py is third-party sdk of seniverse.com (心知天气). only weather apis are implemented for now.

+## CAUTION

+Seniverse API v4 support still under development.

+Because I don't have access to the Seniverse premium API and don't use the product in my work, development may be delayed or abandoned.

 ## Quickstart

 install by `pip` command.